The Relationship Between Body Image & Self-Esteem

 Adopt Healthy Habits

 You may find that your lifestyle isn’t conducive to a good body image or healthy self-esteem.
 For instance, you may hang out with friends that are obsessed with their appearance or have a habit of watching shows that glorify unrealistic bodily characteristics.
-If so, consider ways that you can shift your habits and activities to foster a healthier mindset toward yourself.
+If so, consider health and wellness trends that you can shift your habits and activities to foster a healthier mindset toward yourself.

 If you’re dealing with something more serious, like stress as a parent, you may find that you can’t simply walk away from the situation.
 However, there are still many ways to cope with the stress, such as sleeping better or addressing hair loss, that can help boost your body image and your self-esteem.